-- You may only submit one application and cannot apply as both an individual artist and as a member of an artist team.
+- You may only submit one application.
+You cannot apply as both an individual artist and a member of an artist team.

-- If your team dissolves, we will remove you from the Roster.
-Any team member may reapply during our mid-term cycle, in 2023, or to the next Roster, in 2025.
+- If your team dissolves, we will remove you from the roster.
+Any team member may reapply to the next roster in 2025.

-If unsuccessful, you may appeal the Board’s decision as per Washington Administrative Code (WAC) 30.12.036.
+If unsuccessful, you may appeal the Board’s decision as per the appeal procedure outlined in our agency policies.

 Who we are

 ArtsWA is the Washington State Arts Commission.
 We comply with all local, state, and federal laws and regulations concerning civil and human rights.
 You can find more information about our policies on Accessibility, Diversity, and Nondiscrimination here.

 AIPP vision statement

 Art in Public Places is uniquely positioned to advance and support art and artists across Washington.
 Our goal is to build and care for a dynamic contemporary art collection that is accessible and valued.
 We seek impactful and lasting artworks that reflect Washington’s diverse communities.

 Give us a call or send an email if you have any issues while you apply.

 Mike Sweney, Program Manager: email@example.com | 360-228-4080